CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Has errata: Replace "opponent draws twice" with "opponent draws up to twice"

+#### Great Secrets Buried There

+–=– The item placed under this card is considered in play for the purposes of uniqueness, just like any card placed off to the side. –=–

 #### Great Ship

 Errata: Add "Tap a character in target company during the organization phase to play Great Ship on that company."
 Replace "...contains a coastal sea region..." with "...contains a coastal sea region and no consecutive non-coastal sea regions..."